It changed everything.

 By 2015, I was a junior in college at a private biblical institution located in Southern California.
 I was one of the first in my family to graduate high school and the first to attend a four year university.
 Although my family couldn’t afford further education, my grit didn’t see that as an obstacle.
 I believed I was worth more than the poverty I grew up in.
 At age seventeen, I identified Jesus Christ as my LORD and Savior.
 That same year, my mother was sentenced to 2 years in prison.
 I needed hope and believed Jesus was the hope I was looking for.
 His 2000 year old teachings changed my life and I slowly went from being an at risk teen to the brother my younger siblings could be proud of.

 Throughout my time at the school, I worked two jobs on campus and was heavily involved in student leadership.
 As an RA, I would serve as a peer counselor and helped facilitate an “alive” campus within the resident life program.
-As the Admissions Department’s Recruitment Coordinator, I would help with the advancement of enrollment by managing the student rep team.
+As the Admissions Department’s Recruitment Coordinator, I would help with the advancement of enrollment by managing the student representative team.

 On February 9th 2015, my boss, the Vice President of Academic Enrollment, called me into her office.
-This wasn’t unusual, typically every Monday I would step foot into her office and give my report on that weekend’s event.
+This wasn’t unusual.
+Typically every Monday I would step foot into her office and give my report on that weekend’s event.

 She was like fire to me.
 Her passion was infectious and her warmth reminded me of home.
 A future that looked like hers would have been considered success to me.
 She was a brilliant leader and I loved working for her.

 This day, however, work was not what she wanted to talk about.